How do Airbags Work? Is Your Airbag Safe?

 The Japanese airbag manufacturer, Takata has recalled millions of airbags.
 The recall aimed at vehicles manufactured from 2002 to 2015 by 19 different automakers – so understandably, a massive number.
-The explosive compounds in some of the airbags made by Takata used cheaper materials that resulted in airbags deploying without reason.
+The explosive compounds in some of the airbags made by Takata used cheaper materials.
+This resulted in airbags deploying without reason.
 This issue was exacerbated by environmental moisture and extreme heat, ie: Australian summers.

 Furthermore, the housing containing the airbag could shatter, causing shrapnel being thrown around the vehicle.

-There have been 16 deaths reported from faulty Takata airbags worldwide.
+There are a total of 16 deaths reported from faulty Takata airbags worldwide.

 Takata didn’t get off lightly.
 They were (predictably) taken to court and ordered to pay a massive $US1 billion ($1.3 billion AUD) penalty in fines and damages.
-In Japan, three former executives were charged with falsifying test reports.
+Three former executives were charged with falsifying test reports in Japan.

 To Sum Up:

-Airbags save lives.
-That’s a fact.
-They are a major part of modern vehicle safety systems and when installed, maintained and used properly, pose little (if any) risk to vehicle occupants.
+Airbags save lives and that’s a fact.
 Airbags have saved around 2700 lives and 36,000 serious injuries in Australia and nearly $20 billion since the early 1990s.
-Make sure your car has had its airbags swapped out for new ones if it’s required and always sit in the correct position.
+They are a major part of modern vehicle safety systems and when installed, maintained and used properly, pose little (if any) risk to drivers and passengers.
+A Make sure your car has had its airbags swapped out for new ones if it’s required and always sit in the correct position.